 Easy Steps To Grow Potatoes In Containers

-You can grow potatoes in containers if you don't have enough space in your garden to plant potatoes or if you don't have one at all.
-Growing potatoes in pots make gardening more accessible to those with limited space.
+You can grow potatoes in containers if you don't have enough space in your garden to plant potatoes or if you don't have one.
+Growing potatoes in pots makes gardening more accessible to those with limited space.

 Nothing compares to the taste of freshly picked potatoes.
 Potatoes are simple to grow and make a healthy addition to any meal.

 According to the United States Potato Board, one medium-sized potato contains only 110 calories.

 Potatoes are a good source of potassium, iron, vitamin C, and vitamin B6.
 Two grams of fiber are provided by eating potatoes with the skin on.

 Another reason to cultivate your potatoes is to avoid the pesticides used on store-bought potatoes.